Here’s a post that discusses why you should read the Bible and how to read it through a year.

 - Lose weight and get fit

-In this post, I strongly beseech you, convince you and with every ounce of my being, persuade you to make this as your New Year’s resolution.
+In this post, I strongly beseech, convince, and persuade you with every ounce of my being to make this as your New Year’s resolution.
 I am talking about reading the Bible through a year.

 Why read the Bible?